Adrian Iselin: Descendants

 Through his son Columbus, he was the great-grandfather of Columbus O'Donnell Iselin (1904-1971), the oceanographer who was the director of the Woods Hole Oceanographic Institution and a professor of Physical Oceanography at Harvard University and the Massachusetts Institute of Technology.

 Through his son Charles, he was the grandfather of Eleanora "Nora" Iselin (1881–1939), who married Count Ferdinand von Colloredo-Mansfeld (1878–1967), an attache of the Austrian Embassy at Rome and a nephew of Prince Colloredo-Mansfeld, in 1909.

 Family legacy

 The coal-mining town of Iselin, one of the many company towns in Indiana county founded by the Rochester and Pittsburgh Coal and Iron Company, was named after him.
 The Iselin family also controlled the Buffalo, Rochester and Pittsburgh Railway Company, which transported coal from Pennsylvania to markets along the Great Lakes and Canada.

 He and his family were responsible for the building a number of Roman Catholic churches in his coal company towns, including St. Adrian's in Adrian, Pennsylvania, as well as several hospitals, including the Adrian Hospital in Punxsutawney, and the Indiana Hospital in Indiana, Pennsylvania.

-In the 1870s, Unionville, previously known at Perrytown, was renamed Iselin after Adrian Georg Iselin.
+In the 1870s, Unionville, New Jersey, previously known at Perrytown, was renamed Iselin after Adrian Georg Iselin.

 The town of Adrian Mines, Pennsylvania, was named after the family as well.

 The town of Adrian, Minnesota, was also named after the family.